posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

   })
   ```

 Each custom implementation can augment the returned properties with more information.
-For example, [Pinia Colada](./colada.md) adds `refresh()`, `status` and other properties.
+For example, [Pinia Colada](./colada.md) adds `refresh()`, `status` and other properties specific to its features.

 #### Parallel Fetching